Paicines AVA: History

 The area was inhabited by people between 12,000 and 15,000 years ago.
 It consisted of different Indian tribes or families living in this part of California.
 These ancestors sustained themselves and lived on the landscape between 800 and 1000 generations.
 With the excellent weather and location, the indigenous Indians foraged the landscape for food, fiber, medicine, fuel, and shelter.
 This may have been the mostly densely populated place in the Americas north of the Mexican border.
 Along the coastal mountain range were the Costanoan tribe, in San Juan Valley were the Ausaymas and Mutsun families, in Paicines, the Paicine tribe, and in the valley east of the Pinnacles, the Chalon tribe.

 Spanish explorers arrived here in the second half of the 18th century, but did not establish settlements until the Mission system began in 1769.
 The missions that most impacted the residents of this area were started in Santa Cruz in 1791 and in Mission San Juan Bautista in 1797.
 Though there were few Spaniards in the area, each mission controlled vast swaths of land, which were managed to support the mission and generate wealth to be sent to Europe.
 The Spanish brought their domesticated livestock and seeds from Spain, which also has a Mediterranean climate.

 Mexico won its independence in 1821 and the missions were secularized by 1835.
-The land that had been granted to the Roman Catholic Church was claimed by Mexico and then granted to Mexican citizens in large tracts of land know as ranchos.
+The land that had been granted to the Roman Catholic Church was claimed by Mexico and then granted to Mexican citizens in large tracts of land known as ranchos.
 Many of the indigenous people who were converted and labored in the missions also worked on the ranchos.
 Paicines originated in a community that arose on Rancho Ciénega de los Paicines, a Mexican land grant issued by Governor Juan Bautista Alvarado in 1842 to Ángel María Castro and José Antonio Rodríguez that is currently the Paicines Ranch.
 Castro was part of the guard at the mission in San Juan Bautista and was married to the majordomo's daughter.
 He received the grant in recognition of his service to Mexico.